 5) Maintain control of follow-up

 This helps close the gap of time it may take to get back to you.
-For example, close your email by stating you understand they may have a busy schedule and if they do not reply to your email, you will follow up in a week; this provides the opportunity to contact them again — just make sure that you do!
+For example, close your message by stating you understand they may have a busy schedule and if they do not reply, you will follow up in a week; this provides the opportunity to contact them again – just make sure that you do!

 (Character Limit of 300)

-Hi Sam, I am a junior at UCB and exploring marketing careers within technology companies.
-I found you through the alumni search and would like to connect for 20 minutes to learn more about your experience.
+Hi Sam, I‘m a UCB junior exploring marketing roles at technology companies.
+I found you through an alumni search.
+Can we connect for 20-30 minutes so I can learn more about your experience?
 I know you may be busy, so I will try again next week if we are unable to connect this week.
-Thank you, Peter
+Thank you, Rose